-A patient's own blood has been centrifugated as documented in multiple fields of medicine to concentrate platelets in an attempt to increase the density of growth factors and enhance wound healing.
-For Platelet concentrates (PCs) have been considered wound healing promoters for infrabony defects and sinus floor elevation as well as used as a scaffold matrix in root coverage procedures.
-Plateletrich plasma (PRP) and plasma rich in growth factor (PRGF) are considered the first generation of PCs.
-Their impact on root coverage outcomes has been shown to be minimal and in general, non-significant.
-The biological limitation of autogenous platelet concentrates is that the growth factor (GF) composition is orders of magnitude lower than can be achieved with recombinant GFs such as PDGFs and FGFs.
-As such, it remains questionable that biologically relevant concentrations to promote significant regeneration can be achieved with these procedures.
+A patient's own blood has been centrifugated in multiple fields of medicine to concentrate platelets in an attempt to increase the density of growth factors and potential enhance wound healing for soft and hard tissues.
+Platelet concentrates (PCs) have been considered as wound healing promoters for infrabony defects and sinus floor elevation as well as uses as a scaffold matrix in root coverage procedures .
+Platelet-rich plasma (PRP) and plasma rich in growth factor (PRGF) are considered the first generation of PCs .
+Their impact on root coverage outcomes has been shown to be minimal and in general, non-significant47-49.
+The biologic limitation of autogenous platelet concentrates is that the GF composition is orders of magnitude lower than can be achieved with recombinant GFs such as PDGFs and FGFs.
+As such, it remains questionable that biologically relevant concentrations to promote significant regeneration can be achieved with these procedures .

-The second generation of PCs involves the centrifugation of the blood without the addition of anticoagulants.
-Based on the processing speed and duration, platelet-rich fibrin (PRF) is classified in A-PRF, L-PRF, and titanium prepared PRF.
-Among its advantages, the release of growth factors. including PDGF, vascular endothelial growth factors (VEGF), TGF- $\beta$ 1, and insulin-link growth factors (IGF-1), has been described.
-In root coverage procedures, PRF has been investigated alone, in combination with tissue grafts or as wound healing enhancer in the palatal donor site after harvesting procedures.
-54,55 Nevertheless, it seems that the addition of PRF did not further enhance the outcomes of the root coverage procedure and that autologous connective tissue grafting remains the technique of choice.
-56,57 A possible explanation is that gingival recessions benefit from the thickening of the soft tissue margin and PRF membranes do not act as scaffolds promoting the migration of cells from adjacent tissues.
-In addition, early studies demonstrated that higher concentrations of factors typically expressed by platelets, such as IL-1 $\beta$ and TGF- $\beta$ , resulted in an inhibitory interaction on PDGF-AA by decreasing the number of PDGF- $\alpha$ receptors and available binding sites, which may also explain the limited success of platelet concentrates for root coverage.
-In summary, the use of platelet concentrates containing insignificant enrichment of GF levels has failed to demonstrate significant enhancements in wound repair and root coverage.
-As such, the clinical usage of these procedures is not recommended based on current evidence.
+The second generation of PCs involves the centrifugation of the blood without the addition of anticoagulants .
+Based on the processing speed and duration, Platelet-rich fibrin (PRF) is classified in A-PRF, L-PRF and titanium prepared PRF (T-PRF).
+Among its advantages, the released of growth factors, including PDGF, vascular endothelial growth factors (VEGF), TGF $\beta$ -1 and Insulin-link growth actors (IGF-1), has been described .
+In root coverage procedures, PRF has been investigated alone , in combination with tissue grafts or as wound healing enhancer in the palatal donor site after harvesting procedures .
+Nevertheless, it seems that the addition of PRF did not further enhance the outcomes of the root coverage procedure and that autologous connective tissue graft remains the technique of choice .
+A possible explanation is that gingival recessions benefit from the thickening of the soft tissue margin and PRF membranes do not act as scaffolds promoting the migration of cells from adjacent tissues.
+In addition, early studies demonstrated that higher concentration of factors typically expressed by platelets, such as IL-1 $\beta$ and TGF- $\beta$ , resulted in an inhibitory interaction on PDGF-AA by decreasing the number of PDGF- $\alpha$ receptors and available binding sites, which may also explain the limited success of platelet concentrates for root coverage .
+In summary, the use of platelet concentrates containing insignificant enrichment of GF levels have failed to demonstrate significant enhancements in wound repair and root coverage.
+As such, he clinical usage of these procedures remains is not recommended based on current evidence.